-As to the Pumpkin Chiffon Pie: it is best if made the morning of the day you’re serving it.
+As to the Pumpkin Chiffon Pie: It is best if made the morning of the day you’re serving it.
 For me, it is usually Thanksgiving.
 As my crowd grew, my last minute prep time lessened.
-Now I make a baked pumpkin pie that can be made and frozen in advance.
+Now I make a baked pumpkin pie in a chocolate crumb crust or a graham cracker crust.
+Both can be baked and frozen in advance.
 If I have time, I’ll make a last minute meringue topping to dress it up.
 It is denser than the Chiffon pie but pumpkin lovers don’t mind.
 Cinnamon, ginger, cloves, and nutmeg are all traditional spices for a pumpkin pie.
-I offer you what works for me; but please adjust them to your family’s taste.
-Enjoy
+I offer you a balance of spices that work for me; but please adjust them to your family’s taste.
+When my friend who hates cloves comes, I leave out the cloves.
+Enjoy!

 Prep time: 15 minutes not including roasting and puréeing pumpkin

-Note: There is coconut milk in this recipe.
-It replaces the cream that is usually part of a Pumpkin Pie.
-It adds a creamy texture but not a coconut flavor.
+Note: I use coconut milk in this recipe to replace the cream that is usually part of a Pumpkin Pie.
+It adds a creamy texture.
+The spice mix covers over the coconut flavor.

 By November 2, 2017Published:

-- 10 graham cracker crust/gluten free graham cracker crust refrigerated
+- 10 inch chocolate crumb crust/graham cracker crust/gluten free graham cracker crust baked for 3 minutes and refrigerated

 - 2 large eggs